-While more schools have become test-optional, taking the SAT® and ACT® exams is still an important step in the college application process.
-Taking these test can be stressful, in fact, 40 percent of students and parents polled by The Princeton Review said that taking the SAT, ACT or AP® exams is the toughest part of the college application experience.
+While more schools have become test-optional, taking the SAT and ACT exams is still an important step in the college application process.
+Taking these tests can be stressful.
+In fact, 34% of students and parents polled by The Princeton Review said that taking the SAT, ACT, or AP® exams is the toughest part of the college application experience.

-A little stress is par for the course, but there are some things parents can do to help their teen study for the ACT & SAT exams.
+A little stress is par for the course, but there are some things parents can do to help their teen study for the SAT and ACT exams.

 Deciding how to prepare for the SAT and ACT exams can be overwhelming, so your child might welcome a bit of help.
 Sit down together and research the best ways to get ready for the test.
 Those include: